COG-UK/docs/oauth-app.md

 Click "New application" and fill out the form as appropriate:

-* `Name` A name for your application, we do not enforce naming but suggest: `username-ocarina` so that you can distinguish your application from others.
+* `Name` A name for your application, we do not enforce naming but suggest: `username-{application}` so that you can distinguish your application from others.
 * `Client ID` Do not alter this
 * `Client Secret` Do not alter this
 * `Client type` set to `confidential`
 * `Grant type` set to `authorization code`

 Finally, if your application has a web-based front end, you can specify a callback for authorised requests to automatically flow to - along with a grant token.
-If you do not have one, we provide a basic callback that will expose the grant code.
+In almost all cases, you will not need to provide your own `Redirect Uris` callback and should use the one we provide below.

 * `Callback` should be set to one of the following, based on whether this is a testing or production application:
     * Test: https://covid.majora.ironowl.it/o/callback/